colorfulsing/vm_host/README.md

 * `rd.driver.pre=vfio-pc` to force VFIO kernel module to load.
 * `vfio-pci.ids` PCI devices' vendor and product IDs to passhtrough.

-For example, when using `Fedora 33 + UEFI + AMD CPU + ACS override` and the NVIDIA GPU vendor and product IDs from before, then the grub parameters to add on `/etc/default/grub` (UEFI grup file location, check `/etc/sysconfig/grub` instead if using BIOS) would be:
+For example, when using `Fedora 33 + UEFI + AMD CPU + ACS override` and the NVIDIA GPU vendor and product IDs from before, then the grub parameters to add on `/etc/default/grub` (UEFI grub file location, check `/etc/sysconfig/grub` instead if using BIOS) would be:

 ```bash
 GRUB_CMDLINE_LINUX="rhgb quiet iommu=pt amd_iommu=on pcie_acs_override=downstream rd.driver.pre=vfio-pci vfio-pci.ids=10de:1f82,10de:10fa"